lawrenceN/my_city/README.md

 }
 ```

-This lives in the List where each row passes a closure to AttractionRowView.
+This lives in the List where each row passes a closure to AttractionRowView, so that tapping the heart repeatedly only ever inserted the ID; it never removed it.